 Action Girl: Almost everybody, with the sole exception of Hachiel, Nanael's friend, at least until the 5th OVA episode.

-Aerith and Bob: Played with it: We have characters with names from different cultural backgrounds (despite the whole fantasy setting the series takes place) like Spanish (Leina, Liliana, Maria, Rana, Dora, Irma and Alicia), Swedish (Elina), French (Claudette, Jean, Annelotte, Huit & Vingt), Japanese (Tomoe, Shizuka, Airi, and Izumi), Greek (Nyx, Echidna and Artemis), English (Menace, Cute & Owen), Germanic (Cattleya and Hans), Celtic (Branwen), Scottish (Alleyne), Nordic (Ymir and Mirim), Hebrew (Ramshel, Sushel and Mishel aka Cute), Arabic (Nowa, Layla from QB Rebellion) and totally made-out names (like Risty, Aldra and others).
+Aerith and Bob: Played with it: We have characters with names from different cultural backgrounds (despite the whole fantasy setting the series takes place) like Spanish (Leina, Liliana, Maria, Rana, Dora, Irma and Alicia), Swedish (Elina), French (Claudette, Jean, Annelotte, Huit & Vingt), Japanese (Tomoe, Shizuka, Airi, Izumi and Kaguya), Greek (Nyx, Echidna and Artemis), English (Menace, Goldie, Cute & Owen), Germanic (Cattleya and Hans), Celtic (Branwen), Scottish (Alleyne), Nordic (Ymir and Mirim), Hebrew (Ramshel, Sushel and Mishel aka Cute), Arabic (Nowa and Layla) and totally made-out names (like Risty, Aldra and others).
 Nanael & Hachiel are names with a Japanese prefix mixed with a Hebrew suffix.

 Alcohol-Induced Idiocy: Happens in the Queen's Blade Spiral Chaos game: After many of the playable cast are reunited at the half of the game, the girls (Excluding Nowa, Ymir, Rana, Cute and Jean because they're underage or underage-looking) decides to throw a party with lots of booze everywhere.
 The results are obvious.